Do you know of any succulent houseplants that bloom for a long time? It must be a Kalanchoe blossfeldiana.

 The Kalanchoe flower contains cardiotoxic bufodienolides that make it poisonous.

-It is rare to watch for clinical signs like vomiting, diarrhea, and abnormal heart rate.
+However, witnessing clinical signs like vomiting, diarrhea, and abnormal heart rate is rare.

-Hence keep your Kalanchoes at a spot that is inaccessible to your pets to protect them from getting poisoned.
+Hence keep your Kalanchoes inaccessible to your pets to protect them from getting poisoned.

 Call the following numbers if you, your kids, and your pets ever consume the Kalanchoe flower.